5GSEC/5G-Spector/README.md

 ### Security-Enhanced OAI RAN

 [Security-enhanced OAI RAN implementation](https://github.com/5GSEC/OAI-5G) with RIC agent support to generate MobiFlow telemetry.
-It is currently dedicated from the [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) on [SD-RAN](https://docs.sd-ran.org/master/index.html).
-We plan to extend its support for other platforms and vendors such as the Flexible RAN Intelligent Controller ([FlexRIC](https://gitlab.eurecom.fr/mosaic5g/flexric)).
+It is currently dedicated to the [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) on [SD-RAN](https://docs.sd-ran.org/master/index.html).
+We plan to extend its support to other platforms and vendors such as the Flexible RAN Intelligent Controller ([FlexRIC](https://gitlab.eurecom.fr/mosaic5g/flexric)).
 It is licensed under [OAI Public License V1.1](https://openairinterface.org/legal/oai-public-license/).

 ### MobieXpert xApp